Assassination of Henri I, Duke of Guise: Estates General of 1588

-Shortly before their convening, Henri remarked to Cardinal Joyeuse that the Estates would reveal to him whether Guise remained a servant, or if he was now an enemy.
-Guise and Henri campaigned vigorously for the selection of the delegates for the estates, the king performed slightly better than expected in the members of the first and second estate, partly as a result of personal interventions to ensure his candidate was chosen.
-However, in the third estate a uniformly ligueur list of delegates was returned.
+Shortly before their convening, Henri remarked to Cardinal François de Joyeuse that the Estates would reveal to him whether Guise remained a servant, or if he was now an enemy.
+Guise and Henry campaigned vigorously for the selection of the delegates for the estates, the King performed slightly better than expected in the members of the first and second estate, partly as a result of personal interventions to ensure his candidate was chosen.
+However, in the third estate a uniformly 'League supporting list of delegates was returned.

-The king was faced with a set of Estates almost uniformly dominated by ligueur deputies despite these efforts.
-The first estate was led by Cardinal Guise and Cardinal Bourbon, the second by Marshal Brissac, and the third by La Chapelle-Marteau, who led the Seize ligueur government in Paris.
-All these men were deeply invested in the ligue.
-The king, speaking before the estates, announced that through his July endorsement of the ligueur Edict of Union, all political associations were now banned in France.
-He made an oblique reference to 'some grandees' of his kingdom, who had in past years made ligues and associations.
-Henri promised that all these acts of the past were forgiven and forgotten, but he warned that any such activities in future would be considered treason.
-This represented a shot across the bow at Guise, who had re-founded the Catholic ligue in December 1584.
+The King was faced with a set of Estates almost uniformly dominated by League deputies despite these efforts.
+The first estate was led by Cardinal Guise and Cardinal Bourbon, the second by Marshal Charles II de Cossé, Duke of Brissac, and the third by La Chapelle-Marteau, who led the Seize League government in Paris.
+All these men were deeply invested in the 'League.
+The King, speaking before the estates, announced that through his July endorsement of the League's Edict of Union, all political associations were now banned in France.
+He made an oblique reference to 'some grandees' of his kingdom, who had in past years made leagues and associations.
+Henry promised that all these acts of the past were forgiven and forgotten, but he warned that any such activities in future would be considered treason.
+This represented a shot across the bow at Guise, who had re-founded the Catholic League in December 1584.
 Guise who was in the room became pale at these words, and after the session concluded for the day was chided by Cardinal Guise for having trusted in half measures.
-Bourbon and the Archbishop of Lyon successfully got these statements of the king excised from the published version of his speech.
+Bourbon and the Archbishop of Lyon successfully got these statements of the King excised from the published version of his speech.
 This was accomplished through the humiliating threat that the estates would depart if it was not done.

 The estates countered the royal proposal for ecclesiastical land alienation, with the idea to farm venal office through the Luccan financier Scipio Sardini.
-The Estates went as far as to propose that the money raised through this program would not go to the king, but directly to the ligueur generals Nevers, and Guise's brother Mayenne.
-The king was enraged that he was not even to have access to his own kingdoms tax revenue if the estates had their way.
+The Estates went as far as to propose that the money raised through this program would not go to the King, but directly to the League generals Louis de Gonzague, Duke of Nevers, and Guise's brother Mayenne.
+The King was enraged that he was not even to have access to his own kingdom's tax revenue if the estates had their way.